-Essential Oil Roll On Perfume Recipes (Plus How to Make Your Favorite Scents Last Longer!)
+Essential Oil Roll On Perfume Recipes Plus How to Make Them

-Making your own essential oil roll on perfume recipes is a fun way to explore new scents.
-And while making custom perfume blends can seem daunting, it doesn’t have to be.
-Keep reading for some of my favorite perfume blends to use throughout the year.
-Plus learn how to use essential oil fixatives with your favorite fragrances to make your go to scents last even longer.
+Making your own essential oil roll on perfumes is a fun way to explore new scents.
+And while making custom formulations can seem daunting, it doesn’t have to be!
+Keep reading to discover my favorite recipes.
+Not only do I share how to make roll on aromas, but I also teach you how to formulate your own custom blends for perfumery.
+Therefore, you’ll learn about fragrance notes as well as how to to use fixatives with your favorite aromas to make them last even longer.

 Natural Essential Oil Perfumes